fr0nk/busybee-bot/README.md

 ### Requirements

-Depends on python3 and discord.py (see installation).
+Depends on python3 and discord.py.
 On Ubuntu install discord.py with `pip3 -U discord.py`